Arun Singh Jasrotia: Lolab Valley Operation

-During his initial service, Capt Arun took part in “Op Rakshak” under 8 Mountain Division and 28 Inf Div sector and proved his mettle as a professional and committed soldier.
-He was awarded Sena Medal for his exceptional service and devotion to duty.
-Later Capt Arun was inducted into 9 Para (Special Forces) a unit known for daredevil operations in very demanding situations.
+During his initial service, Capt Arun took part in "Op Rakshak" under 8 Mountain Division and 28 Inf Div sector and proved his mettle as a professional soldier.
+He was awarded Sena Medal for his exceptional service.
+Later Capt Arun was inducted into 9 Para (Special Forces) a unit known for daredevil operations in demanding situations.

-Capt Arun along with his troops swung into action and set off to an arduous climb towards the suspected hideout.
+Capt Arun along with his troops set off to an arduous climb towards the suspected hideout.
 After about nearly ten hours the team reached the general area at a height approximately 3000 meters in the Lolab Valley of Jammu & Kashmir.
 As the team came closer to the cave, they were attacked by the militants from well-entrenched positions.
 Captain Arun, having realized the situation decided to face the terrorists himself and killed one with his commando knife.
 He killed one more terrorist with a hand grenade and lunged forward towards the cave.

 While moving forward towards the cave Capt Arun got hit by a bullet in the shoulder and was grievously injured.
 But he refused to move back and in a rare show of courage, shot dead the terrorist who had fired at him.
 When he reached near the cave, he was hit by two more bullets in the gut and chest and collapsed.
 Inspired by his bravery and leadership, the troops attacked the militants with double vigour and aggression and eliminated all of them.
-Capt Arun was martyred and he was awarded the nation's highest peace time gallantry award “Ashok Chakra” for his outstanding courage, devotion to duty and supreme sacrifice.
+Capt Arun was martyred and he was awarded the nation's highest peace time gallantry award "Ashok Chakra" for his outstanding courage, devotion to duty and supreme sacrifice.
 Punjab government also conferred Captain Arun Singh Jasrotia with the Nishan-e-Khalsa Award in 1999.

 Capt Arun Singh Jasrotia is survived by his parents Lt Col Prabhat Singh Jasrotia and Mrs Satya Devi.